 The bus pulled up and Mercedes got on first, leather jacket billowing behind her as she stepped up after a person and paid for their passes in cash from her pockets.
-As she walked on the bus and sat she could feel the metal behind her back, press up against her, under the jacket, her safety.
+She walked on the bus and sat feeling the warm metal behind her back, pressed up against her and under the jacket.
+Her safety.

 It was suicide to have run from their families, and all that left them was murder to protect themselves.
 Mercedes glanced at Anderson who sat next to her, relaxing into his seat as if he did not have a gun of his own, knives, and weapons of all sorts, hidden under his sleeves and clothes.
 Three days was not enough to fall in love, but thirty was more than enough to find all the weakness in Anderson that she could.
 If freedom was what she wanted, then freedom was what she would get.
 If one of them had to die, it would not be her.
 The first to catch feelings was the first to get hurt, and her father had raised her to always win.